willGuimont/willGuimont.github.io/content/blog/2021-09-02-transformers-in-cv/index.md

 # disclaimer = ""
 +++

 On September 2nd 2021, I gave a talk on transformer-based neural network architectures for computer vision.

-I gave the in University Laval's [Norlab](https://norlab.ulaval.ca/).
+I gave the in University Laval's <a class="external" href="https://norlab.ulaval.ca/" target="_blank">Norlab</a>.

-Here are the slides: [Transformers in Computer Vision](/assets/presentations/TransformersInComputerVision.pdf)
+Here are the slides: [Transformers in Computer Vision](TransformersInComputerVision.pdf)

 And here is the recording of the event:

-{% include youtubePlayer.html id=page.youtubeId %}
+{{ youtube(id="eaWXeXs8dh0") }}